stalhein/freeRun/README.md

 <br>
 Now that procudural chunk generation and collision and even acceleraion is fully finished I have been thinking of what to actually make the game about.
-A great idea i have had is an acceleration - speed based ininate runner game where you get a better score the faster you go.
-Alongside moer polished features like acceleration partials and score and more types of tiles for the game to have.
-This is an exciting stage of the game development because i can really make it the fun game it was always meant to be.
+A great idea I have had is an acceleration - speed based runner game where you get a better score the faster you go.
+Alongside more polished features like acceleration and score, and more types of tiles for the game to have.
+This is an exciting stage of the game development because I can really make it the fun game it was always meant to be.

 ## screenshots